cherise-tan/travel-planner-auth/README.md

 	```
 5. Type 'nodemon' into the terminal to run the server, and navigate to localhost:3000 in your local browser
 6. Users can register an account and log in to view their planned trips
-7. Destinations, activities and accommodation can be viewed/added/updated/deleted
+7. Destinations, activities and accommodation can be added/viewed/updated/deleted (CRUD)

 ## To Do
 * DONE: "Accommodation" section (separate table in database) - due to potential one-to-many relationship